SAP/spartacus-docs/_pages/home/spartacus-roadmap.md

 ### General Release Information

-We plan to publish new Spartacus libraries every two weeks.
-Each release may contain bug fixes, improvements to user experience, and new features.
+We usually publish new Spartacus libraries every week.
+Each release may contain bug fixes, improvements, and new features.

 When new features are available for release, normally we will publish a pre-release "next" version of the libraries with the new features, in order to get feedback.
 When the final, new, minor version is ready, we usually publish a release candidate (RC), with the final new x.y.0 a few days or weeks later.